 We all know how elusive sleep can be, but quality sleep is essential for physical and mental health.
-When sleep feels hard to come by, “sleep hygiene” the go-to remedy.
-While some sleep and insomnia related issues need specific treatments including medication or longer-term psychotherapy, psychoeducation about sleep hygiene is the first response for both medical and mental health providers.
+When sleep feels hard to come by, “sleep hygiene” is the go-to remedy.
+While some sleep and insomnia-related issues need specific treatments including medication or longer-term psychotherapy, psycho-education about sleep hygiene is the first response for both medical and mental health providers.

-Sleep hygiene includes some innovative ideas – along with some boring no brainers – so I think it can be helpful to review these methods in a board-game reminiscent sleep flow chart, rather than a boring brochure or checklist.
+Sleep hygiene includes some innovative ideas – along with some boring no brainers – so I think it can be helpful to review these methods in a board-game reminiscent sleep flow chart, rather than a mundane brochure or checklist.